ernestguevarra/oipa/README.md

 ## Installation

-You can install oipa from github with:
+You can install `oipa` from GitHub with:

 ``` r
 # install.packages("devtools")